Juan Manuel Lillo: 2000s

 Lillo did not return to coaching quickly: he worked as a sports commentator for television channel Antena 3, during its 2002 FIFA World Cup coverage.
-From 2003 to 2005 he coached in Segunda División, with Ciudad de Murcia and Terrassa FC, with little success (the Catalans were even relegated).
+From 2003 to 2005 he coached in Segunda División, with Ciudad de Murcia and Terrassa, with little success (the Catalans were even relegated).

 Lillo went to Mexico in 2005, joining Dorados de Sinaloa and resigning mid-season (the club would also eventually drop down a division).
-He insinuated that the team he was battling against to avoid relegation, Televisa-owned San Luis FC, had gained unusual victories against more powerful opposition, which were also owned by the Televisa group; this caused much controversy in both the Mexican press and football league.
+He insinuated that the team he was battling against to avoid relegation, Televisa-owned San Luis, had gained unusual victories against more powerful opposition, which were also owned by the Televisa group; this caused much controversy in both the Mexican press and football league.

 Following the incident, Lillo spent the following two years away from football until he was appointed as the new head coach of Real Sociedad in April 2008, with the Basques in the second tier.
-Despite losing only once during his tenure he saw them fail to reach a promotion spot after finishing in sixth position, and was replaced by Martín Lasarte.
+Despite losing only once during his tenure, they failed to reach a promotion spot after finishing in sixth position, and he was replaced by Martín Lasarte.

-In late December 2009, Lillo replaced Hugo Sánchez at the helm of struggling UD Almería, just one place above the relegation zone.
-After helping the Andalusian team finish 13th, his link was renewed for a further season.
+In late December 2009, Lillo replaced Hugo Sánchez at the helm of struggling Almería, just one place above the relegation zone.
+After helping the Andalusian team finish 13th, his contract was renewed for a further season.

-After a 8–0 home loss against FC Barcelona on 20 November 2010, Lillo was dismissed with the side in the relegation zone, and eventually being relegated after four years.
+After a 8–0 home loss against Barcelona on 20 November 2010, Lillo was dismissed with the side in the relegation zone, and eventually being relegated after four years.